rouyang2017/SISSO/README.md

 Running SISSO
 -------------
-Input Files: "SISSO.in" and "train.dat", whose templates can be found in 'input_template'.
+Input Files: "SISSO.in" and "train.dat", whose templates can be found in 'input_templates'.
 Command-line usage:
  SISSO > log  !
 You may need to remove resource limit first by running the command 'ulimit -s unlimited'
 Running on computer clusters, for example, using this command in your submission script: